LS102-summer2023/project-mishikakansal/writing/paper.md

 5.The creation of new NLP-based systems for cybersecurity and digital forensics is one of the ongoing research projects in the field.

 High accuracy, precision, recall, and F1 score values were obtained in the prototype Naive Bayes algorithm spam message classifier implementation, demonstrating its ability to effectively classify both spam and non-spam messages.
 The performance of the classifier, however, can be influenced by the kind of dataset used and the messages' characteristics.
-It is possible to conduct additional experiments and evaluate the classifier's performance on various datasets in order to identify any potential improvements or optimizations.
+It is possible to conduct additional experiments and evaluate the classifier's performance on various datasets in order to identify any potential improvements.

 The project's objectives include identifying the most efficient NLP methods for spotting and preventing cyberattacks, incorporating it into current cyber workflows to help reduce breaches and protect users, offering cybersecurity professionals useful insights and real-world applications, and breaking it down into manageable steps.
 Overall, the search findings and prototype implementation show NLP's potential in cybersecurity and emphasize the need for additional field research and development.